 Lincolnwood Public Library App

-Our Boopsie library app is no longer available.
-We sincerely apologize for not being able to have our new app available this summer as we had hoped.
-We are cautiously optimistic that the app will be available by October.
+Our library app is no longer available.
+We are cautiously optimistic that a new app will be available in early 2018.

 More Library Apps

 Download magazines from the Flipster website, then read them offline using the app, available for Android, Apple, or Kindle Fire.
 View step-by-step instructions and visit Flipster Help for more information.